 Hike: Carbon-Lava Loop.
 Mile 64.5-65.5 – river right.

-This 2-hour loop hike starts at the mouth of Carbon Creek and goes up a boulder strewn creek bed with a short 4th class scramble around a fall.
-At .7 mile, climb a rockslide on the left to a ‘pass’ with a lovely rock bench.
+This 2-hour loop hike starts at the mouth of Carbon Creek and goes up a boulder-strewn creek bed with a short 4th-class scramble around a fall.
+At .7 miles, climb a rockslide on the left to a ‘pass’ with a lovely rock bench.
 Turn left 90° into a pretty Tapeats narrows.
-It is a great walk .5 miles up canyon to the Butte Fault (a wide valley here) and Tapeats Sandstone bent vertically.
+It is a great walk .5 miles up the canyon to the Butte Fault (a wide valley here) and Tapeats Sandstone bent vertically.
 25,000 feet of sediment was removed here

 Cross over into the Chuar Valley with great colours and into Lava Creek.
 Walk down to the river just above the Lava-Chuar Rapid.